squeek502/resinator/docs/index.md

 Currently a dumping ground for various pieces of information related to `.rc` and `.res` files that I haven't found satisfying documentation for elsewhere.
 Might be organized into something more useful later.

+## Random quirks of the MSVC++ `rc` tool

+- Resource definitions that specify a filename can specify files in the include path of the `rc` compiler, e.g. `windows.h` and they will be found/used.

 ## Common Resource Attributes / Memory Flags

 ### Flags